-For the past several years, working out and exercise has not only been the way I have stayed fit and healthy, but my lifeline to sanity and mental wellness.
+For the past several years, working out has not only been the way I have stayed fit and healthy, but my lifeline to sanity and mental wellness.
 When I was sidelined 4 months ago by severe achilles tendinitis, I had to learn new ways to manage not only my fitness, but my emotions as well.

 Not only was I devastated to lose my daily dose of endorphins, but I found myself wondering who I even was without my athleticism.
 Here are the ways I learned to deal, both physically and mentally, with my injury.